ansible-collections/pureport/README.md

 - Follow the documentation on the [module checklist](https://docs.ansible.com/ansible/latest/dev_guide/developing_modules_checklist.html).
 - Write good documentation for the module [using this as a guide](https://docs.ansible.com/ansible/2.8/dev_guide/developing_modules_documenting.html).

+All modules should live in the `ansible/modules/pureport` package.
+All modules should be prefixed with `pureport_`.

 #### Writing a shared Module Utility
 [Module utilities](https://docs.ansible.com/ansible/2.8/dev_guide/developing_module_utilities.html) are a great way to share code between modules.
-They should be located in the `module_utils/pureport` package.
+They should be located in the `ansible/module_utils/pureport` package.

-When importing a `module_util` into a module, use an `ansible` prefixed path to import it.
+When importing a `module_util` use the full path to Python module instead of relative paths.

 ```python
 # like this